ontola/home/_posts/2020-02-07-ordered-data.md

 Appending items is easy as well, simply add one new statement and increment the predicate.

-Inserting items, contrary to
+However, inserting items requires you to rewrite many triples.

 ## Hydra Collections

 The Hydra ontology defines the [`hydra:Collection`](https://www.hydra-cg.com/spec/latest/core/#collections).
 This ontology introduces standardized **pagination**, which will be very useful when your arrays will be either too long to serialize, or too computationally heavy to generate at run-time.
-Hydra seems to be designed with `JSON-LD` serialization in mind, so it relies on JSON arrays, which represent RDF Collections.
+Hydra seems to be designed with `JSON-LD` serialization in mind, so it relies on JSON arrays, which represent `rdf:List` Collections.

+## Converting to Arrays

+If you're building an RDF application, and you want to access your RDF Lists / Collections / Sequences as an array, make sure to find an RDF library that has support for ordered data.
+We've open-sourced a JS library that might be useful for this: [`@rdfdev/collections`](https://js.rdf.dev/modules/_rdfdev_collections).
+[Get in touch](mailto:joep@ontola.io) if we can help!

 ## TL;DR